Code-Institute-Submissions/lulu-loves/README.md

 #### Trade offs

-To establish the scope for this project I am using the agile methodology, I have made a list of all possible features and given each one a difficulty rating between 1 and 3.
+To establish the feature scope for this project I am using the agile methodology, I have made a list of all possible features and given each one a difficulty rating between 1 and 3.
 Each release will allow for a maximum of 12 points.
 I created the table below to determine which features to prioritise and which to schedule for a later release.

 Feature | Rating